 Professional Development Includes Agency On-site Training

 - College of Direct Support

 - QBS Safety Care

-We encourage our employees to seek additional training and offer training as it becomes available such as Defensive Driving, Residents Rights, Confidentiality, and more.
+We encourage employees to seek additional training.
+We offer training as it becomes available, including courses in Defensive Driving, Residents Rights, Confidentiality, and more.

 Currently Available Positions

 Hourly Support Staff

 The Hourly Support Staff is often a full-time position working in an hourly capacity.
-Most commonly, these positions are scheduled to have 36 hours in one week, and 48 hours in the next week.
+These positions are commonly scheduled to have 36 hours in one week and 48 hours in the next.
 Not all Hourly Support Staff positions work these hours.
-This position … Read More
+This position is entitled … Read More

-Live-in staff is the primary source of information about the daily happenings of the individuals they serve.
-A live-in must be aware of all upcoming medical appointments and must be knowledgeable about each individual’s Person-Centered Plan.
-They will communicate with Administrators to ensure the highest … Read More
+Live-in staff is the primary source of information about the daily happenings of individuals they serve.
+A live-in must be aware of all upcoming medical appointments and know each individual’s Person-Centered Plan.
+They will communicate with Administrators to ensure the highest quality of care is … Read More